-Objective Program/Unit Assessment Progress/Outcomes Status 1.4 Implement the launch of Brightspace course for Title IX including specialized content for student-athletes and Willowbrook Woods residents.
-Student & Legal Affairs Review and update draft course content from FY22.
-Create messaging to students with tracking # of students who take the course # of students who successfully complete the course Results from next RISC Results from next campus climate survey Not Started In Progress Completed Ongoing 1.5 SDEV 106: Reflect on behaviors that impact success.
-Self-evaluate to gain awareness of choices, habits, and attitudes that impact success.
-Academic Development Write a journal entry that explores your experiences about a time when you felt disrespected Journals are evaluated for completion (all questions are answered) and evidence that the student has thought deeply about the questions.
-70% of students provide a detailed description of this experience.
-Not Started In Progress Completed Ongoing 1.6 (PLO 4) Race, Social Class, Ethnicity, Age, and Gender 4a) Students will define and apply the concepts of Race, Ethnicity, Gender, Age, and Social Class.
+Ohjective Program/Unit Assessment Progress/Outcomes Status 1.4 Implement the launch of Brightspace course for Title IX including specialized content for student-athletes and Willowbrook Woods residents: Student & Legal- Affairs Review and update draft course content from FY22.
+Create messaging to students with tracking for students who take the course for students who successfully complete the course Results from next RISC Results from next campus climate survey Not Started In Progress Completed Ongoing X 1.5 SDEV 106: Reflect on behaviors that impact success.
+Self-evaluate to gain awareness of choices, habits, and attitudes that impact success: Academic- Development Write a journal entry that explores your experiences about a time when you felt disrespected Journals are evaluated for completion (all questions are answered) and evidence that the student has thought deeply about the questions.
+70% of students provide adetailed description of this experience.
+Not Started In Progress Completed Ongoing 1.6 (PLO 4) Race, Social Class, Ethnicity, Age, and Gender 4a) Students will define- and apply the concepts of Race, Ethnicity, Gender, Age, and Social Class.
 Division Wide (History, Political Science, Psychology, Sociology, and Geography) Program Assessment Project.
-Artifacts are drawn from selected students with at least 45 credits completed at ACM who are either Division AOCs or have completed at least 3 classes within one discipline.
-Artifacts are scored using a rubric created by the Division.
+Artifacts are drawn from- selected students with at least- 45 credits completed at ACM- who are either Division AOCs- or have completed at least 3- classes within one discipline.
+Artifacts are scored using a- rubric created by the Division.
 Not Started In Progress Completed Ongoing 1.7 Increase the number and frequency of contacts with high school, homeschools students, non-traditional public/private schools, cyber, charter, and at-risk students to encourage them to enroll in early college courses in order to increase college enrollments and profitability of the program.
-Early College Work with Luanne Cook, the college recruiter and retention specialist, to increase the number of special populations students enrolled in the EACO program.
+Early Gollege Work with Luanne Cook, the college recruiter and retention specialist, to increase the number of special populations students enrolled in the EACO program.

-Objective Program/Unit Assessment Progress/Outcomes Status 1.8 Revise Philosophy course descriptions with inclusive language.
+Objective Program/Unit Assessment Progress/Outcomes - Status 1.8 Revise Philosophy course- descriptions with inclusive- language.
 (Reported in 2020 Program Review Report.)
 Arts & Humanities Department Chair and faculty Task, not an assignment.
-Not Started In Progress Completed Ongoing 1.9 Foster student competency in interpersonal skills and cultural literacy. a.
+Not Started ☐ In Progress ☐ Completed ☑ Ongoing ☐ 1.9 Foster student competency in interpersonal skills and cultural literacy. a.
 Program Learning Outcome 3: Identify and describe personal connections to themes in fine arts and humanities.
 General Education Assessment PCR 2021 Arts and Humanities Art studio courses, Music 112, Art 101, Philosophy College Outcome: Cultural Awareness: 66%, an increase of 25%, so did not hit benchmark of 70%.
-Not Started In Progress Completed Ongoing 1.10 Introduce and Reinforce skills in critical thinking, synthesize and evaluate demonstrations of oral/written/artistic human expression. a.
-Program Learning Outcome 2: Students will evaluate and analyze forms of expression, written/oral/artistic, to make judgements, draw inferences, recognize bias. b.
-Program Learning Outcome 4: Students will demonstrate competency in the foundation of discipline specific skills in humanities.
-Reported in Arts and Humanities Annual Program Assessment 2022 Arts and Humanities Intro to Philosophy: Original Position Group Activity: Reflection Philosophy 199: Personal Reflection Essay Philosophy 101: Comparison of W.E.B DuBois Of the Coming of John and Plato's Allegory of the Cave.
-PLO 2: Scored with Division Writing Rubric: Purpose and Meaning: 70% proficiency.
-PLO 4: Scored with Arts and Humanities Inquiry Rubric: Knowledge and Application 65% Awareness of Human Expression 80% Critical Analysis 75% Not Started In Progress Completed Ongoing Will conduct AH assessment with new rubric in spring 23.
+Not Started ☐ In Progress ☐ Gompleted ☐ Ongoing- ☐ X- 1.10 Introduce and Reinforce- skills in critical thinking, synthesize and evaluate- demonstrations of oral/ written/artistic human- expression.
+Arts and Humanities Intro to Philosophy: Original Position Group Activity: PLO 2: Scored with Division-Writing Rubric: Purpose and Meaning: 70%-proficiency.
+PLO 4: Scored with Arts and Humanities Inquiry Rubric: Not Started In Progress Completed a.
+Program Learning Outcome 2: Students will- evaluate and analyze forms of expression, written/oral/artistic, to- make judgements, draw- Reflection Philosophy 199: Personal Reflection Essay Knowledge and Application 65% Awareness of Human Expression 80% Will conduct Alassessment with new rubric in inferences, recognize bias: -b.
+Program Learning Outcome 4: Students will- demonstrate competency in the foundation of- discipline specific skills in humanities.
+Reported in Arts and- Humanities Annual Program Assessment 2022 Philosophy 101: Comparison of W.E.B DuBois Of the Coming of John and Plato's Allegory of the Cave: Critical Analysis 75% spring 23.